Fuzzing: On Benchmarking Outcome as a Function of Benchmark Properties: Randomization: Measuring the Dependence on Multiple Benchmark Properties

 To apply multiple linear regression, we require five assumptions to be met: (i)~a linear association between explanatory and response variables [\emph{linearity}], (ii)~no high correlation among explanatory variables [\emph{no multicolinearity}], (iii)~a constant variance of residuals [\emph{homoscedasticity}], (iv)~normality of the residuals [\emph{normality}] and (v)~independence of observations [\emph{independence}].

-\textbf{Linearity}.
-For a multiple linear regression model to be accurate, the relationship between the explanatory and response variables must be correctly modeled with a linear formula.
-If the relationships between the model and the data are different, this can lead to a poorly fit model that does not generalize well to new data.
-When operating on data from fuzzing runs, we often see non-linearity \cite{bohme2020expfuzzing}, however, by using the rank transformation, we eliminate monotonic non-linearity from the model.
-Linearity can be visually assessed by plotting the individual predictors against the response variable.
-From \autoref{fig:slr}, we observe that all of our ranked predictors appear to be linear with respect to the fuzzer ranking.
-So, we consider the linearity assumption to be satisfied.
+\paragraph*{Linearity} For a multiple linear regression model to be accurate, the relationship between the explanatory and response variables must be correctly modeled with a linear formula.
+By using the rank transformation, we eliminate monotonic non-linearity, typically observed in fuzzing evaluations \cite{bohme2020expfuzzing}, from the model.
+We observe that all of our transformed predictors appear to be linear with respect to the fuzzer ranking in our supplementary materials (\autoref{sec:data}).

-\textbf{Multicolinearity}.
-In applied statistics, we always prefer simple models over more complex models if the explanatory predictive power can be maintained.
-If some explanatory variables are highly correlated, it becomes difficult to interpret the model as the join effect can be arbitrarily spread among correlated predictors.
+\paragraph*{Multicolinearity} If some explanatory variables are highly correlated, it becomes difficult to interpret the model as the joint effect can be arbitrarily spread among correlated predictors.
 In \autoref{fig:correlationmatrix}, we can only see one association that is not weak or negligible, i.e., a very strong correlation between the size and coverage of the initial seed corpus.
-As a result, we decided to exclude corpus size from our model.
-For reasons of model parsimony, we also excluded the proportion of equalities, inequalities, and calls to shared library from the multiple linear regression model.
-These program properties have no discernible independent impact on individual or relative performance of our fuzzers (cf. Sections~\ref{sec:first} \& \ref{sec:t1}).
+As a result, we exclude the corpus size from our model.
+For reasons of model parsimony, we also exclude the proportion of equalities, inequalities, and calls to shared library from the multiple linear regression model.
+These program properties have no discernible independent impact on individual or relative performance of our fuzzers.

-\textbf{Normality}.
-To determine statistical significance of regression coefficients analytically, the residual errors of a linear regression model must be approximately normally distributed.
-Using \autoref{fig:mlrdiagnostics}.top-right, we can visually inspect the quantiles of the residuals of our data plotted against the quantiles of a normal distribution.
-We can see that the plots are nearly completely aligned, indicating that our data is, indeed approximately normally distributed.
-However, as noted by Arcuri and Briand \cite{arcuri2014hitchhiker}, the normality assumption is often violated in software engineering contexts because the data itself is not normally distributed.
-This can be addressed by bootstrapping as a method for computing non-parametric confidence intervals in fuzzing and other software engineering contexts.
-By repeatedly regressing against sub-sampled data from our initial sample, we are able to obtain confidence intervals computationally, rather than analytically (avoiding the normality assumption).
+\paragraph*{Normality} To determine statistical significance of regression coefficients analytically, the residual errors of a linear regression model must be approximately normally distributed.
+Instead, we obtain confidence intervals \emph{computationally} using a non-parametric bootstrap.